praveenapantham/job-portal_website/README.md

 * User registration, login, and role-based access (Student / Recruiter)
 * Recruiters can post and manage job listings
 * Students can search for jobs and apply
-* Secure authentication using JWT and cookies
+* Secure authentication using JWT (JSON Web Tokens)
 * File uploads for profile photos and resumes (via Cloudinary)
 * Responsive design